davebleigh/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-Coursera Course Getting and Cleaning Data Project Files
+This repository contains the files for the Coursera Course "Getting and Cleaning Data" Week 4 Project Files